 The second candle tends to be green because of the bulls.
 The real body of a candle is made up of the open and close of the price.
 The upper and lower wick is the high and low of the day.

-As stated earlier, you need more then just that pattern to confirm the reversal.
+As stated earlier, you need more than just that pattern to confirm the reversal.
 Patterns fail all the time and 2 candle patterns are no different.
+We teach how to trade candlesticks on our live daily streams.
+Check out our trading service to learn more.
+Take our candlestick reversal course.

 Piercing patterns may indicate that a bullish reversal is imminent but it doesn’t always shape up that way.
-Placing an order based off of one small pattern is a great way to blow up your account.
+Placing an order based off of one small pattern is a great way to blow up your account (try our stock picks service free for 14 days).

 There are small patterns that form inside larger patterns all the time.
 You may have a bullish reversal pattern form but is it inside a larger bearish pattern?

 You can then zoom in again and see the even smaller patterns like piercing patterns or shooting star patterns.
-Candlesticks not only tell a story by themselves, the group together tell bigger stories.
+Candlesticks not only tell a story by themselves, the group together tell bigger stories (bookmark our penny stocks list and stock watch lists pages, which are updated daily).

 You can’t buy or sell a stock based off piercing patterns alone.
-While they do indicate when you should buy a stock or close your short position, you need conformation.
+While they do indicate when you should buy a stock or close your short position, you need confirmation.

 Confirmation is given by indicators such as moving averages, MACD (moving average convergence divergence) and RSI (relative strength index).
 Moving averages such as the simple moving average formula act as support and resistance.